kawaicheung/book-on-naming-things/manuscript/F_Ch_Scannability.md

 When scoping out names to describe your domain language, it's important to see how those names manifest in the actual code.
 For longer names, or names that _look_ a lot like other names, is there a different way to shape that name, without losing its meaning?
 If so, it might be worth the swap.

-[ReferenceID vs ReferenceNumber in DoneDone issues -- Number better differentiates from the true global ID]